BooksOnWall/BooksOnWall_cli/README.md

 ```
 This will create a directory and application android and ios named BooksOnWall using the api https://api.booksonwall.art

+For other informations please take you chance in [that page](/wiki/Home)

 For **Troubleshootings** please see [that page](../../wiki/Troubleshootings)
 or contact us via github or telegram on the chan BooksOnWall DEV